Representing Injury Victims of Jet Ski Accidents in Miami

 Rental companies, also called liveries, rarely give customers sufficient training on how to safely use jet skis.
 Florida law, however, requires rental companies to give specific warnings and instructions.
 Even if you think your injury was partially “your fault” or you signed a liability waiver, you may still be compensated for your injury.

-While jet skis and personal watercraft (PWC) are fun activities for most people, the number of accidents is alarming.
-Miami has begun to crack down on companies that rent jet skis and PWC without the proper licensing.
+While jet skis and personal watercraft (PWC) are fun water activities for most people, the number of accidents is alarming.
+The City of Miami has begun to crack down on companies that rent jet skis and PWC without the proper licensing.
 In some cases, a company may be operating an unlicensed charter or livery offering recreational vehicles without adequate safety.

 One of the biggest problems plaguing the use of jet ski and personal watercraft is the lack of training when a person rents the device.
 These water vehicles are designed for speed, but they can cause catastrophic injury or even death.
 If you were not given safety training prior to the rental of a jet ski or PWC and suffered an injury, you might be entitled to compensation.